explore the library

 A creature that wears a human smile, animated by parasitic mimicry and hollowed by hunger.
 To a solitary man, instinct is mistaken for intimacy, and imitation passes for humanity where nothing is alive.

 Bodies vanish and answers rarely follow in the Louisiana bayou.
 Beneath the swamp, thick with rot and heat, lurks a creature that pulls its mouth into a human smile, its jaw opening and closing in practiced ways to mimic the voices of its prey.
-Their shapes appear human enough until closeness collapses the illusion, revealing a body corrupted by water and rot, its sinuous form no longer meant for land.
-What moves beneath its skin is an infestation of parasitic life, wearing a stolen body with nothing living at its center.
+Its shape appear human enough until the illusion collapses, revealing a body corrupted by water and rot, its sinuous form no longer meant for land.
 In place of what was once human, it performs humanity with enough precision to invite trust from someone who recognizes intensity as intimacy.
-What it cannot feel, it has learned to imitate, and what it imitates, he believes.